arrayfire/afQuantumSim/docs/USAGE.md

      └──────┘    └───────┘                                                                                                                                  └───┘                                  └───┘    └──────┘    └───┘    └───┘                                  └───┘                                  └───┘    └──────┘    └───┘    └───┘                                  └───┘    └──────┘                      └───┘    └──────┘    └───┘    └───┘    └──────┘                      └───┘    └──────┘             └───┘    └──────┘    └───┘    └───┘    └──────┘             └──────┘    └───┘    └──────┘    └───┘    └───┘    └──────┘    └───┘    └───┘    └──────┘    └───┘
 ```

-We care about evolving the hamiltonian matrix for finding the minimum eigenvalue because it allows representing any hermitian matrix with unitary matrix operations
+We care about evolving the hamiltonian matrix for finding the minimum eigenvalue because it allows us to represent any hermitian matrix with unitary matrix operations
-and the property of eigenstates to find the smallest eigenvalue.
+and use the property of eigenstates to find the smallest eigenvalue.

 In essence, if we are searching the smallest eigenvalue $\lambda$ with eigenstate $|\psi\rangle$ of the matrix $\hat{H}$, then if we call $\hat{T}$ the evolution operator, for
 the evolution circuit we would have